-The Maltese are good tempered dogs.
+The Maltese are good-tempered dogs.
 Although they are small, they have stamina.
-They are active companion dogs which will enjoy a walk with their owner.
+They are active companion dogs that will enjoy a walk with their owner.

 Maltese dogs need the company of its people.
 These dogs can suffer from separation anxiety if they are left alone too long.
 Their small size makes them ideal for apartment living.
 These easy-going dogs with sweet temperaments are suitable pets in families with older children.
 Though they are not a particularly snappish dog, they are too small for households with very young children.

 Maltese can be prone to bark.
 This tendency has led to the problem in South Korea and Australia of people abandoning their pets.